-On SNF lands approximately 41% is aspen and aspen/conifer mix, 33% lowland conifer, 16% spruce fir, and 11% pine.
-About 20% of the SNF land was harvested approximately 20-30 years ago.
-The remainder is in a mature and older condition.
-There has been 12 acres of lowland black spruce and 8 acres of upland aspen harvested both in 2014.
+Superior National Forest land accounts for 2,423 acres of the total plot and is comprised of 47% upland deciduous or aspen/conifer mix, 19% lowland conifer, 20% upland conifer, and 14% lowland shrub or open wetland.
+Eleven percent of the SNF land was harvested sometime in the last 30 years.
+Approximately one third of those acres (97 acres) were harvested since 2014, and the rest about 20-30 years ago.
+The remainder of SNF land within this plot is in a mature and older condition.
 Between the years of 1995-2013 St. Louis County harvested approximately 1040 acres in aspen and conifer forest types.
 Since 2013 St Louis County has harvested approximately 220 acres of upland aspen and planted 55 acres of red pine.

-In 2018, 11 moose were observed on plot 117, part of the Twin-Mitchell Project Area (Figure 4).
-For the eight years observations have been made on plot 117, the results have underperformed the median for other high density moose plots in the same year.
+In 2019, three moose were observed on plot 117, part of the Twin-Mitchell Project Area (Figure 4).
+For the nine years observations have been made on plot 117, the results have underperformed the mean for other high density moose plots in the same year.